ska-telescope/ska-sdp-qa-signal-display/docs/src/graphs.rst

 Available Graphs
 ================

-There are quite a few different graphs available.
+The signal display provides a number of key visualisations of the data.
 Descriptions of each and how they respond follows.

 Spectrum
 ----------